 Responsive organisations must be capable of providing the design, development and testing of the technologies, which must be at Technology Readiness Level three or above.

-The US Joint Special Operations Command (JSOC) has revealed a hit-list of technology interest areas due to be exploited over the course of 2018 in ...
+The US Special Operations Command (USSOCOM) has disclosed a list of “capability needs” to be considered at the 2018 Special Operations Forces Warrior Industry Collaboration ...